ace411/bingo-functional/docs/functors.md

 The List Monad is used to generate a set of values for a given collection - something akin to a zip list.
 The List Monad operates on the principle of [non-determinism](https://en.wikipedia.org/wiki/Nondeterministic_algorithm).

+The implementation of the ListMonad in this library is reliant on PHP hashtables (arrays).

 ```php
 use Chemem\Bingo\Functional\Functors\Monads\ListMonad;